OSMCha/osmcha-frontend/ABOUT.md

 In the Review Comments Template you can set a message template to use in the changeset comments.
 That way, after you review a changeset, the comment template will be loaded in the discussions tab and you can complement the text or just post the message.

-Finally, in the Saved Filters section you can manage your filters, load them and get its RSS link.
+Finally, in the Saved Filters section you can manage your filters, load them and get it's RSS link.

 # FAQ